craftcms/docs/docs/commerce/4.x/update-cart-custom-fields.md

 Custom fields can be useful for storing further information about an order that falls outside [line item options or notes](orders-carts.md#line-item-options-and-notes).

-You are able to update the custom fields on a cart by posting data to the `update-cart` action.
+You can update custom fields on a cart by posting data to the [`update-cart`](dev/controller-actions.md#post-cart-update-cart) action.

 ```twig
 <form method="post">